 You will be basically following a ridge so not a lot of natural water – we will have water containers for you to fill-up out of at a marshal point 15km up towards the top of this loop.
 So I suggest you start with your 2L full and re-fill at the containers.
 (You’ll know how much water you need for the first 2 hours)

-At the water containers you will leave the road for a wee while and follow a fence (4km) – it is mostly very steep, it is marked with red tape every 100m or so, so you know you’re following the right fence – you don’t have to run right beside it, you can get out into the paddock a bit and follow sheep tracks that head in the same direction as the fence.
+At the water containers you will leave the road for a wee while and follow a fence (4km) – it is mostly very steep, it is marked with yellow tape every 100m or so, so you know you’re following the right fence – you don’t have to run right beside it, you can get out into the paddock a bit and follow sheep tracks that head in the same direction as the fence.
 Soon around here you will meet our nasty little friend the ‘prickly spanyard’ they come in a variety of sizes but the leaves/spines on them are all very hard and you really don’t want to kick one or fall on one.
 Please watch your footing on this section of the course.

 You will go up some quite steep hillsides and feel free to pull yourself up on the fence but please don’t cross over the fence because that is not our property and we don’t have permission to run on that land.

-From this aid station it you back into another stream going downhill for a couple of kilometers – there are no tracks beside these streams, just the most beautiful soft mossy surface you’ve ever run on.
+From this aid station it you get back into another stream going downhill for a couple of kilometers – there are no tracks beside these streams, just the most beautiful soft mossy surface you’ve ever run on.
 After a couple of ks you traverse to your right (following the very clear markers) and get onto a quite steep 12km of down-hill 4WD track.
 Just up around the corner here – less than a km away is ‘Mirror corner’.
 This is where the Marathoners will be directed left, back to here and finished.
 The rest of you will be directed right, back out into the hills for a small but quite ‘punchy’ Loop of Deception that will bring you back with about 4km to backtrack over the first section you ran out of here in the dark.
 Then you are back through the start finish area and away out on your second loop-

 At the start/finish area we will have big pots of vegan Pumpkin soup and boiled potatoes, there will be water, R-Line and you can receive what ever food or support your support crew would like to offer you.
 There will be tea and coffee available, that sort of thing…